 Our resident bearded baker Mr Mom’s shares one of his favourite cupcake recipes, this recipe is for Pretzel and Beer Cupcakes.
-Time to mix sweet with salty.
+Time to mix American sweets with salty.

 This is our recipe for Pretzel and Beer Cupcakes, they are drunkenly awesome!…

 Pretzel and Beer- surely an ideal combination close to any man’s heart?
 Originally crafted for Father’s Day the requests for these have lasted long after.
 Salty crispiness paired with sweet creaminess, and the unexpected addition of beer give you a sure fire winner.
 Ideal for sharing with your mates – go on crack them out during the game, or for yourself during a midnight fridge raid.
 Believe it or not they really too go well with an ice cold beer straight from the fridge.
 Try adding some more pretzels to the top to add extra crunch!
 You can also read more on a guide to baking at Buttercream bakeshop.

 1 tablespoon baking powder